jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Getting Started.rst

-Welcome to AI/ML Environments @ TACC
+Overview of AI/ML Environments at TACC
 ====================================

 Selecting the right environment management tool is crucial for AI/ML projects which are typically built on top of a complex network of frequently updating software dependencies.
 There are several software tools that you can use to accomplish this including conda, virtual environments, and containers.